New Chancellor Day Hall

 Sarah Riley Case’s work crosses over law, history, conceptions of justice, and the arts.
 Her recent publications include ‘Homelands of Mary Ann Shadd’, in which she explores the Black radical tradition, historical erasure, and the ‘politics of recognition’ in international law’s narratives (in Immi Tallgren, ed., Portraits of International Law New Names and Forgotten Faces?).
 Another recent publication, ‘Thoughts of Liberation’ in Canadian Art (with Nataleah Hunter-Young), puts ten Black women poets, scholars, artists, and activists in conversation.
 Her book chapter, ‘Redressing Historical Responsibility for the Precarities of Climate Change in the Present’ (with Julia Dehm) undertakes an immanent critique of international law to argue that climate change results from histories of dispossession and, as such, full repair for this problem demands radical change through reparations for states in the Global South, people living in poverty, and Black and Indigenous and other marginalized peoples in settler colonial states.

-Sarah Riley Case collaborates with people working toward racial and regional justice in the UN system, academic communities, and legal clinics.
+Sarah Riley Case collaborates with people working toward racial, regional and ecological justice in the UN system, academic communities, and legal clinics.
 She presently serves on the Black Legal Action Centre (BLAC) Task Force on Legal Aid Ontario Modernization, the executive of the Black Canadian Studies Association, and the editorial board of the Journal of Human Rights and the Environment.
 She has received awards and honours from the Pierre Elliott Trudeau Foundation, SSHRC, Transnational Environmental Law journal, and the American Society of International Law, among others.

 - SJD, University of Toronto, expected 2022